KARAN-D05/TopoCore/README.md

 Geometry of memory is incidental.
 Two consecutive addresses can be physically distant and execution is unaffected.

-Topocore encodes logical flow through spatial continuity.
+TopoCore encodes logical flow through spatial continuity.
 Geometry is constitutive.
 Position determines execution.

-This makes Topocore programs `semasiographic` - meaning lives in spatial arrangement, not in arbitrary symbolic addressing.
+This makes TopoCore programs `semasiographic` - meaning lives in spatial arrangement, not in arbitrary symbolic addressing.

 > The semasiographic argument and the cosmetic topology criticism are addressed in [Spatial Semantics](Spatial%20Semantics).